 5. The fridge

-Fridges can smell from old food and spills.
+Fridges can smell and get dirty quickly from old food and spills.
 Give your important appliance some TLC every couple of months by taking everything out and doing a deep cleaning.
 Make sure it’s clean of any sticky spots, crumbs, and that none of your food has gone way past its expiration date.

 What are some other easy-to-miss spots that should be cleaned more often in an RV?
 Share your tips with us in the comments below.